charliewhitfield/ivoyager_table_importer/README.md

 Enumerations must be 'known' by the plugin, which means that they were added as row entity names by a DB_ENTITIES, DB_ENTITIES_MOD or ENUMERATION format table, or were added as a 'project_enum' dictionary in the `postprocess_tables()` call.

-Entity names from the enumerations can be missing or out of order in the table.
-The resulting array-of-arrays structure will always have rows and columns sized and ordered according to the enumeration, not the table.
+The resulting array-of-arrays structure will always have rows and columns that are sized and ordered according to the enumeration, not the table, if entities are missing or out of order in the table.
 Data not specified in the table file (omited row or column entities) will be imputed with default value.